Mariam-uz-Zamani: Name, titles and background

-Erroneous Identification
+Erroneous identification

 The misnomer of Jodha Bai

-Akbar ordained that the names of women of his seraglio should not be mentioned in public as the sanctity of Mughal women was considered so great that even their names could not be pronounced, they should be designated by some epithet either from the place of their birth or the country or the city in which they have been first regarded by the monarch with the eye of affection, hence Mariam Zamani had been addressed as the daughter of Raja Bharmal or sister of Raja Bhagwant Das in Akbarnama.
+During the rule of Emperor Akbar, he issued a decree that prohibited the mention of the names of women of his seraglio in public.
+This was due to the high regard and sanctity placed upon Mughal women, such that even their names were not to be spoken aloud.
+Instead, they were to be referred to, using an epithet that denoted their place of birth, country, or city where they were first viewed with affection by the Emperor.
+This practice was intended to preserve the privacy and honour of these women, who were considered important members of the royal household, hence Mariam Zamani had been addressed as the daughter of Raja Bharmal or sister of Raja Bhagwant Das in Akbarnama.
 Her son, Salim referred to her by her title, Hazrat Mariam-uz-Zamani in his chronicles.
 This led to the confusion and freedom exercised by various historians to guess and speculate her birth name.